 In most cases, the procedure may take no more than 30 minutes to one hour and requires only a local anesthetic.
 It is recommended that patients have a friend or family member drive them home afterward.

 While microwave therapy leaves the surrounding tissue intact, the procedure can cause swelling and mild discomfort for a few days.
 Voluntary urination may be difficult during this short recovery period, which is why many patients are catheterized to assist with urination while the prostate and urinary tract heal.

-In order for a patient to experience the full results of the microwave therapy, the body must absorb the prostatic tissue that has been treated, which can take up to six to 12 weeks.
-During this time, patients will not immediately notice any changes in BPH symptoms, however, the full results are gradual but long-term.
+In order for a patient to experience the full results of the microwave therapy, the body must absorb the prostatic tissue that has been treated, which usually occurs between six to 12 weeks.
+During this time, patients will not notice any changes in BPH symptoms; however, the full results are gradual but long-term.

 BPH microwave therapy is proven to be safe and effective at relieving the uncomfortable symptoms and risks of benign prostatic hyperplasia.
 As a minimally invasive procedure, patients do not have to go through the physical and emotional stress of undergoing surgery, while also enjoying a marked improvement of urinary function.
 Unlike surgery, there is a reduced risk of damage to surrounding muscle and tissue, which means that patients can maintain their quality of life.
 Microwave therapy is also less likely to cause side effects than traditional surgery, which allows the surgeon to help preserve quality of life.